Skip to content

 Southeast Missouri State Univ.1

-Dept. of the Interior1
+Dept. of Agriculture1

 Univ. of Kentucky1

-Univ. of Louisville1
+Univ. of Nebraska State Museum1

 Univ. of Notre Dame1

 Counties of interest used in estimate include: Fairfield, Litchfield and New Haven in Connecticut.
 Kent, New Castle and Sussex in Delaware.
 Hancock and Jo Daviess in Illinois.
-Delaware, Floyd, Hamilton, Harrison, Henry, La Porte, Madison and Vanderburgh in Indiana.
+Clark, Delaware, Floyd, Hamilton, Harrison, Henry, La Porte, Madison and Vanderburgh in Indiana.
 Atchison, Douglas, Jackson, Jefferson, Johnson, Leavenworth, Shawnee and Wyandotte in Kansas.
 Caldwell in Kentucky.
 Berkshire, Hampden and Hampshire in Massachusetts.
 Anne Arundel, Baltimore, Calvert, Caroline, Cecil, Charles, Dorchester, Harford, Howard, Kent, Prince George's, Queen Anne's, Somerset, St. Mary's, Talbot, Wicomico and Worcester in Maryland.
 Allegan, Emmet, Hillsdale, Ionia, Jackson, Kalamazoo, Kent, Mackinac, Macomb, Mecosta, Missaukee, Monroe, Newaygo, Ottawa, Saginaw and Wayne in Michigan.
 Barry, Bollinger, Cape Girardeau, Christian, Greene, Lawrence, Madison, Perry, St. Francois, Ste.
 Genevieve, Stone, Taney, Wayne and Webster in Missouri.
 Adams, Antelope, Boone, Boyd, Burt, Cass, Cedar, Chase, Cherry, Cuming, Custer, Dakota, Dawes, Dawson, Dixon, Dodge, Douglas, Dundy, Franklin, Frontier, Furnas, Gage, Garden, Garfield, Hall, Harlan, Hitchcock, Hooker, Howard, Keith, Keya Paha, Knox, Lancaster, Lincoln, Mcpherson, Morrill, Nance, Nemaha, Platte, Red Willow, Richardson, Sarpy, Saunders, Sherman, Sioux, Stanton, Thayer, Valley, Washington and Webster in Nebraska.
-Ashland, Athens, Coshocton, Crawford, Erie, Fairfield, Logan, Madison, Marion, Meigs, Morgan, Morrow, Muskingum, Portage, Richland, Scioto, Summit, Tuscarawas, Union and Washington in Ohio.
+Ashland, Athens, Coshocton, Crawford, Defiance, Erie, Fairfield, Fulton, Hancock, Henry, Logan, Lucas, Madison, Marion, Meigs, Morgan, Morrow, Muskingum, Portage, Richland, Sandusky, Scioto, Summit, Tuscarawas, Union, Washington, Williams and Wood in Ohio.
 Craig, Nowata, Rogers, Tulsa and Washington in Oklahoma.
 Adams, Allegheny, Armstrong, Beaver, Bedford, Berks, Blair, Bradford, Bucks, Butler, Cambria, Cameron, Carbon, Centre, Chester, Clarion, Clearfield, Clinton, Columbia, Crawford, Cumberland, Dauphin, Delaware, Elk, Erie, Fayette, Forest, Franklin, Fulton, Greene, Huntingdon, Indiana, Jefferson, Juniata, Lackawanna, Lancaster, Lawrence, Lebanon, Lehigh, Luzerne, Lycoming, Mckean, Mercer, Mifflin, Monroe, Montgomery, Montour, Northampton, Northumberland, Perry, Philadelphia, Pike, Potter, Schuylkill, Snyder, Somerset, Sullivan, Susquehanna, Tioga, Union, Venango, Warren, Washington, Wayne, Westmoreland, Wyoming and York in Pennsylvania.
 Accomack, Northampton, Smyth and Tazewell in Virginia.
 Addison, Bennington, Chittenden, Rutland and Washington in Vermont.

 Get in touch